 Because of this, companies must ensure that their current employees are being developed to maintain their best performances over the long term.
 It’s also important to do this while maintaining the employee’s sense of belonging and purpose within a company.

-Over the last couple of years, employee engagement and management trends have become the biggest factors in terms of PMS.
+Over the last couple of years, employee engagement and performance management trends have become the biggest factors in terms of PMS.
 What does the future look like in terms of developing trends for current platforms?

 1. Finding Leverage to Develop Trust